King David

 7 Friendship with Jonathan 8 King Saul's Jealousy of David and Cave Incident

-9 Tenth Man King David 10 Bathsheba Temptation and David's Harem
+9 Tenth Man King David 10 Adultery with Bathsheba and Murder of Bathsheba's Husband Uriah

 11 Archeological Evidence 12 Consequences of the Murder and Adultery